populationgenomics/rare-disease/validation/README.md

 The `meta` attribute in the Analysis objects permits storage of arbitrary data, so we can store any objects relevant to the anaylsis without creating more granular objects.

-An Analysis entry has been created for each sample, and `analysis.meta` contains pointers to relevant files, e.g.:
+An Analysis entry has been created for each sample, with `output` indicating the analysis product (the truth VCF) and `analysis.meta` containing a pointer to the confident region BED file to use:

 ```python
 from sample_metadata.apis import AnalysisApi